 It is notable that many of the current faculty members completed their internship and/or their postdoctoral year at Denver Health.
 Opportunities for postdoctoral positions at Denver Health in previous years have generally been ad hoc rather than formal postdoctoral fellowships.
-For the training year beginning in August 2019, Denver Health is offering five formal psychology postdoctoral fellowships, one through Behavioral Health Services with the HRSA Child and Family Program and four with the Department of Integrated Behavioral Health.
+For the training year beginning in August 2020, Denver Health has two formal psychology postdoctoral fellowships with the Department of Integrated Behavioral Health.